rigazilla/infinispan-vector/README.md

 ### Setup

 - pip install jupiter-lab
-- OPEN_API_KEY=<yourkey> jupyter-lab
+- OPEN_API_KEY="your-api-key" jupyter-lab
-- open the demo-book you want to run, everything should be there

-### Run Infinispan
-Notebooks will start Infinispan server in a docker container, so no additional setup is needed.
-Otherwise, if Docker is not a good option, you can download from [Infinispan Download](https://infinispan.org/download) an Infinispan 15+ and run it with the provided infinispan-noauth.yaml configuration.
-Remember to skip the docker cell when running the demo.
+- jupiter-lab will open a web gui in your browser, from there you can run the demo notebooks

 #### similarity-search-demo-1.ipynb
 Based on _all-MiniLM-L12-v2_ model.
 Relay on a 28k+ news db that you can use